 \section{Design Rationale}

 \systemname's design rationale is based on user and bystander goals and expectations.
-In this section, we outline how \systemname's design contributes to avoiding misclosures (User Goal 1), and social friction (User Goal 2), and detail on three resultant design requirements.
+In this section, we outline how \systemname's design contributes to avoiding erroneous disclosure of sensitive information, so-called misclosures (User Goal 1), and social friction (User Goal 2), and detail on three resultant design requirements.